bridgecrewio/yor/docs/3.Custom Taggers/Custom_tagger_YAML.md

 title: Custom Tagger Using YAML  Configuration Files
 nav_order: 2
 ---
 # Custom Tagger Using YAML Configuration Files

 The Yor framework uses YAML configuration files to support advanced rules when applying custom tags.
 Users can define tagging enforcement rules that are specific to their organization’s needs.
 YAML based custom tagging enables you to have different tags for different existing resource tags.

-## Running YAML based
+## Running YAML based custom tagger
 In the CLI, define the path of the YAML configuration file that you want to apply.
 For example:

 `yor tag --config-file </path/to/file>`